ingo/ingo.github.io/_recipes/copy_cat_cpk_thai_crunch_salad.md

 ---
-title: Copy Cat CPK Thai Crunch Salad
-original_title: California Pizza Kitchen Thai Crunch Salad
+author: Judith Scharman
 category: Entrees
 description: A delicious and healthier version of the Thai Crunch Salad from California Pizza Kitchen.
 This recipe combines a variety of fresh vegetables, grilled chicken, and a homemade lime cilantro Thai peanut dressing, all topped with crispy baked wontons.
-image: placeholder.jpg
+image: copy_cat_cpk_thai_crunch_salad.jpg
+original_title: California Pizza Kitchen Thai Crunch Salad
 size: 12-14 servings
+source: https://foodswithjudes.com/recipe/copy-cat-cpk-thai-crunch-salad-california-pizza-kitchen/
 time: 45 minutes
-author: Judith Scharman
-source: https://foodswithjudes.com/recipe/copy-cat-cpk-thai-crunch-salad-california-pizza-kitchen/
+title: Copy Cat CPK Thai Crunch Salad
 ---
 This recipe is a homemade version of the popular Thai Crunch Salad from California Pizza Kitchen.
 The author, Judith Scharman, simplified the original recipe and made it healthier without compromising on the taste.
 It's a great salad to prepare in advance and enjoy throughout the week.

 ### Ingredients